Back to journal

 Why a Tribal Casino's Best Workflow Hire Right Now Is an AI Tool, Not a Person

-Tribal casinos already have the systems — property management, POS, slot accounting, CRM, marketing automation.
-The bottleneck isn't software, it's the workflow seams between those systems.
-AI fits there better than another hire.
+Tribal casinos already have the software they need — for the hotel, the floor, the cash registers, the marketing.
+The bottleneck isn't more software, it's the work of connecting all of those pieces together.
+AI fits there better than another new hire.

 May 8, 2026

-What they're short on is the human time it takes to glue all of that together — to pull the right report on Tuesday morning, to investigate why slot revenue dipped on Wednesday, to draft the player letter that goes out before the holiday weekend.
-That gluing work is invisible to most leadership conversations.
-It's also where AI delivers more bottom-line impact than any net-new platform purchase.
+What they’re short on is the time it takes to connect all of that together — to pull the right numbers Tuesday morning, to figure out why slot revenue dipped on Wednesday, to write the player letter that goes out before the holiday weekend.
+That connecting work is invisible to most leadership meetings.
+It’s also where AI helps the bottom line more than buying yet another piece of software.

 This is the case we’d make to a tribal casino general manager or CFO this quarter.

-When we sit with the operations team at a mid-size tribal casino, the consistent pattern is this:
+When we sit with the operations team at a mid-size tribal casino, the same pattern shows up over and over:

-- Player CRM has the names.
-Marketing automation has the email send history.
-Slot accounting has the actual revenue per player.
-The hotel booking engine has the room nights.
-Each of those systems has a beautiful UI that the relevant department lives in.
+• The loyalty system has the player names.
+The email tool has the campaign history.
+The slot system has the actual revenue per player.
+The hotel system has the room nights.
+Each of those has its own dashboard that one department uses every day.

-- The questions leadership wants answered — "which segment of our players is most likely to come back this month and stay overnight?" — require pulling data from three or four of those systems, joining it manually in Excel, and writing the analysis up by hand.
+• The questions leadership wants answered — "which group of our players is most likely to come back this month and stay overnight?" — require pulling information from three or four of those systems, putting it together by hand in Excel, and writing the analysis.

-- That joining step is what eats Monday and Tuesday of every week for at least one person on the team.
+• That putting-it-together part is what eats Monday and Tuesday of every week for at least one person on the team.
 Often two or three.

-Buying another reporting tool doesn't fix this.
-The reporting tools you have don't talk to each other; the new one won't either.
-What fixes it is something that sits between those systems and produces an answer in plain language, on the cadence the team actually needs.
+Buying another reporting tool doesn’t fix this.
+The tools you have don’t talk to each other, and a new one won’t either.
+What fixes it is something that sits between those systems and gives you an answer in plain language, on the schedule your team actually needs.

-That's an AI workflow problem, and the technology is now mature enough to ship it in 6–8 weeks.
+That’s a job AI does well, and the technology is now reliable enough to build it in six to eight weeks.

 What an AI hire would replace, in concrete terms